oleg-shilo/cs-script.vscode/README.md

 - Add support fro C# 7 just out of box. (**_Done in v1.2.0_**)
 - Add toolbar buttons for most frequent CS-Script commands. (**_Done in v1.2.0_**)
 - Adding a [custom view](https://code.visualstudio.com/updates/v1_13#_custom-views) containing all script dependencies (e.g. imported scripts, DLLs)
-- Integrate CS-Script specific autocompletion with default C# one.
+- Integrate CS-Script specific autocompletion with default C# autocompletion (OmniSharp).
-- Integrate CS-Script run/debug commands with teh default launch actions.
+- Integrate CS-Script run/debug commands with the default launch actions.
-- Allow fall-back autocompletion (similar to Sublime Text) when OmniSharp is not activated.
+- Allow fallback autocompletion (similar to Sublime Text) when OmniSharp is not activated.
 - Allow OmniSharp autocompletion to be integrated without loading the folder.
 May not be possible due to the OmniSharp limitations.

 <hr>